Shangyu, Shaoxing: Traditional food

 Yellow rice wine used rice, millet as raw materials, the general alcohol content is 14% - 20%, belongs to low degree brewing wine.
 Yellow rice wine has high nutrition value, contains 21 kinds of amino acids, eight kinds of essential amino acids that the human can't synthesis must rely on food intake are all exist in yellow rice wine.
-“Marden red” is the most famous yellow rice wine in Shangyu, this kind of wine buried in the soil when girls born, after about 18 years, as present to husband on the wedding.
+"Marden red" is the most famous yellow rice wine in Shangyu, this kind of wine buried in the soil when girls born, after about 18 years, as present to husband on the wedding.

 Tourist attractions

-Shangyu has a long history, the inscriptions on oracle bones have already recorded “Shangyu” which is 3000 years ago.
-Therefore, many human landscapes were existed in history and keep until now.
+Shangyu has a long history, with the name “Shangyu” appearing in oracle-bone inscriptions dating back approximately 3,000 years.
+The district contains traces of human activity from various historical periods.
+Southern Shangyu is predominantly mountainous and includes orchards and geological features associated with Quaternary glaciation.